 - Installation of purified water injection wells at strategic locations to improve groundwater basin management. - Construction and operation of an advanced water purification center for groundwater recharge at Ford Ponds. - Partnership with the City of Sunnyvale to implement advanced water purification facilities at the City's wastewater treatment plant for groundwater recharge.

-This project may be delivered by a P3 delivery method.
+This project will be designed and constructed through a P3 delivery method.